 Title IX Coordinator.
 Kentucky Christian University has a designated employee to ensure that the University's response to sex discrimination complies with federal law.
-Direct all Title IX questions to Mr. Nathan Yates, KCU Title IX Coordinator, 100 Academic Parkway, Grayson, KY 41143.
-Telephone: 606-474-3242, email: nryates@kcu.edu or titleix@kcu.edu.
-The title IX office is on the first floor of Lusby Center, in the admissions suite across from the campus post office.
+Direct all Title IX questions to Mrs. Kim Moore, KCU Title IX Coordinator, 100 Academic Parkway, Grayson, KY 41143.
+Telephone: 606-474-3231, email: kabmoore@kcu.edu.
+The title IX office is on the second floor of Lusby Center, north hallway, by the elevator entrance.

-Core responsibilities of the Title IX Coordinator include overseeing the University's response to Title IX reports and complaints, effectively implementing supportive measures and remedies for victims of sexual harassment, identifying, and addressing any pattern or systemic problem revealed by such reports and complaints, and evaluating an alleged victim's confidentiality request, if one is made.
+Core responsibilities of the Title IX Coordinator include overseeing the university's response to Title IX reports and complaints, effectively implementing supportive measures and remedies for victims of sexual harassment, identifying and addressing any pattern or systemic problem revealed by such reports and complaints, and evaluating an alleged victim's confidentiality request, if one is made.